AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 </div>
 ```

-We also add some content for this component to render at `/content/my-example/`:
+Now, add some content for this component to render at `/content/my-example/`:

 ```xml
 {